RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

       -- Do something with i and c
     End

-(Rust adds a second, boolean argument, is_extended: "if is_extended is true, the iterator is over the _extended grapheme clusters_; otherwise, the iterator is over the _legacy grapheme clusters_.
+(Rust adds a second, boolean argument, _is_extended_: "if _is_extended_ is true, the iterator is over the _extended grapheme clusters_; otherwise, the iterator is over the _legacy grapheme clusters_.
 UAX#29 recommends extended grapheme cluster boundaries for general processing." -- See if this affects us or not).

+    CODEPOINT(string,i)

-    CODEPOINT(string,i) -- Returns the i-th codepoint in string, or the null string if string has less than i codepoints.
+Returns the _i_-th codepoint in _string_, or the null string if _string_ has less than _i_ codepoints.

 CODEPOINT and CODEPOINTS work like WORD and WORDS.
-[Rust uses CHARS, but (1) CHARS is already the name of a BIF in Rexx, and (2) since codepoints are _not_ characters, it's best if the BIF name reflects it.]
+(Rust uses CHARS, but (1) CHARS is already the name of a BIF in Rexx, and (2) since codepoints are _not_ characters, it's best if the BIF name reflects it.)

+    CODEPOINTS(string)

-    CODEPOINTS(string) -- Number of codepoints in a string
+Number of codepoints in _string_.

-In all the BIFs, if the string is malformed, a syntax error or similar condition should be raised.